dshomoye/lastfm-archiver/README.md

 - Built with [typer](https://typer.tiangolo.com/).
 Thanks to it, I only write code and have messages, colors and everything else, for cheap.

-- Package management with [poetry](https://python-poetry.org) - follow the installation guide before running the commands listed.
+- Package management with [poetry](https://python-poetry.org) - follow the [installation guide](https://python-poetry.org/docs/#installation) before running the commands listed.

 `poetry shell && poetry install` - this installs all depencies as well as the script as defined in the [pyproject.toml](pyproject.toml).

 ## Installation
-- clone the repo

 To install globally/user,
 - create a wheel file: `poetry build`